newrelic/terraform-provider-newrelic/website/docs/guides/getting_started.html.markdown

 -> Terraform's data sources are read-only views into pre-existing data, or they compute new values on the fly within Terraform itself.
 More information on data sources can be found [here][terraform_data_sources].

-Now let's add the Alert Condition so we can see an alert when a particular scenario occurs.
+Now let's add the alert condition so we can see an alert when a particular scenario occurs.

 ```hcl
 provider "newrelic" {}